Billy-dev100/-bretacademy/content/team.md

 [LinkedIn](https://www.linkedin.com/in/catherinedeclemente/)

-Catherine has been involved in the Forex and Futures markets for several years, with a focus on day-trading Oil Futures.
-Over the years, she has had a variety of experiences ranging from being a High Yield bond analyst at a mid-sized NYC firm to a Director of Operations at a fast-growing bookkeeping firm.
+**Catherine DeClemente has been involved in the Forex and Futures markets for several years, with a focus on day-trading Oil Futures.** Over the years, she has had a variety of experiences ranging from being a High Yield bond analyst at a mid-sized NYC firm to a Director of Operations at a fast-growing bookkeeping firm.
 A common theme that can be found throughout her professional journey has been her ability to take complex topics and train/educate others in "layman terms".
 At Bretcrown, she combines her two passions of educational development with technical analysis to help others achieve their financial dreams.

 Outside of the markets, Catherine is a global traveler who lives for cross-cultural immersion and cuisine explorations.